h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_grid.rst

             from pysparkling.ml import H2ODRF
             algo = H2ODRF(labelCol = "CAPSULE")

-        By default, ``H2ODRF`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
+        By default, the ``H2ODRF`` algorithm distinguishes between a classification and regression problem based on the type of the label column of the training dataset.
 If the label column is a string column, a classification model will be trained.
         If the label column is a numeric column, a regression model will be trained.
-If you don't want be worried about column data types, you can explicitly identify the problem by using ``H2ODRFClassifier`` or ``H2ODRFRegressor`` instead.
+If you don't want to be worried about column data types, you can explicitly identify the problem by using ``H2ODRFClassifier`` or ``H2ODRFRegressor`` instead.

-        Define a hyper space which will be traversed
+        Define a hyper-space which will be traversed

         .. code:: python

             hyperSpace = {"ntrees": [1, 10, 30], "mtries": [-1, 5, 10]}

-        Pass the algorithm and hyper space to the grid search and set properties defining tha way how the hyper space will be traversed.
+        Pass the algorithm and hyper-space to the grid search and set properties defining the way how the hyper-space will be traversed.

         Sparkling Water supports two strategies for traversing hyperspace:

-        - **Cartesian** - (Default) This strategy tries out every possible combination of hyper parameter values and finishes after the whole space is traversed.
+        - **Cartesian** - (Default) This strategy tries out every possible combination of hyper-parameter values and finishes after the whole space is traversed.
-        - **RandomDiscrete** - In each iteration, the strategy randomly selects the combination of values from the hyper space and can be terminated before the whole space is traversed.
+        - **RandomDiscrete** - In each iteration, the strategy randomly selects the combination of values from the hyper-space and can be terminated before the whole space is traversed.
 The termination depends on various criteria (consider parameters: ``maxRuntimeSecs``, ``maxModels``, ``stoppingRounds``, ``stoppingTolerance``, ``stoppingMetric``).
           For details see `H2O-3 documentation <https://docs.h2o.ai/h2o/latest-stable/h2o-docs/grid-search.html>`_